fornit1917/yii-migrate-codegen/README.md

 In development.
 Not ready.

 ### Install
-Add file EMigrateCodegenCommand to your extenstions dir and add in config/console.php this code:
+Add file EMigrateCodegenCommand.php to your extenstions dir and add in config/console.php this code:
 ```
 <?php
 return array(